Leon-AW/automaticFruitVegetableDetection/README.md

 # Automatic Fruit & Vegetable Detection

 This project provides a real‑time object detection system that captures video from your webcam, processes each frame using the YOLOv8 model, and displays annotated detections with bounding boxes and labels.
-Although originally designed for fruit and vegetable detection, the current implementation now displays **all detections** provided by the model (trained on the COCO dataset).
+This updated version now only detects and displays objects that belong to specific classes corresponding to fruits and vegetables from the COCO dataset.
+The detected classes are:

+- **Fruits:**
+  - Banana
+  - Apple
+  - Orange

+- **Vegetables:**
+  - Broccoli
+  - Carrot

 > **Note:**
 > The YOLOv8 models are trained on the COCO dataset.
-While only a subset of these classes represents fruits and vegetables, the current implementation displays all detections provided by the model.
-For a more focused application, you can modify the script to filter based on class names.
+The detected fruit and vegetable classes are a subset of the available classes.
+For a more customized application, you can modify the script further to include or exclude classes as needed.

 ---